 Preschoolers may also receive the opportunity to assist the staff in the classroom.
 Teachers may ask them to do simple tasks such as arranging the table before snack time, updating the calendar, or help setting up an activity.

-Prekindergarten children have a distinct advantage in early learning to become effective communicators because they have so many opportunities to explore new things.
+Prekindergarten children have a distinct advantage in early learning to become effective communicators because they have many opportunities to explore new things.
 That includes listening to read-aloud books, acting out tales, and singing.

 Teachers assist preschoolers in developing language skills by introducing new words into their vocabularies during activities.
 Asking well-formulated, thought-provoking questions also helps to develop language skills.